Philip Oakey: Entry into music

 Oakey's entry into music in 1977 was unintentional.
 He purchased a saxophone but abandoned efforts to learn how to play it, and he had no aspiration to be in a pop group.

 In Sheffield in 1977, Oakey's former schoolmate Martyn Ware, along with Ian Craig Marsh and Adi Newton, had formed a band called the Future.
-They were part of an emerging genre of music that used analogue synthesisers instead of traditional instruments, a style later to be termed synth-pop.
+They were part of an emerging genre of music that used analogue synthesisers instead of traditional instruments, a style later termed synth-pop.
 Although they had recorded a number of demo tapes, the Future remained unsigned.
-Newton departed the band after they were rejected by record companies.
+Newton was fired by the band after they were rejected by record companies.
 Ware decided that the Future needed a dedicated lead singer to replace Newton.
 His first choice, Glenn Gregory, was unavailable, so Ware suggested Oakey to Marsh.
 Although Oakey had little music experience, he was well known in the Sheffield social scene for his eclectic dress sense and classic motorcycle.
 Ware invited Oakey to join the Future by leaving a note on Oakey's front door.
 Oakey joined the band in mid-1977.